jeremyp1ttard/backstop/README.md

 - GUI 🤞
 - expand upon tests
 - automatically include scenarios to their config
+- build a node lighthouse scorecheck tool that runs simultaneously to this
+- consider adding to deploy workflow in TC

 Please make sure to update tests as appropriate.